awsdocs/amazon-translate-developer-guide/doc_source/examples-python.md

 print('TargetLanguageCode: ' + result.get('TargetLanguageCode'))
 ```

 You can change the source and target languages as long as the language pair selected is supported by Amazon Translate in the correct combination\.
-For more information, see [Supported Languages](what-is.md#what-is-languages)
+For more information, see [Supported Languages and Language Codes](what-is.md#what-is-languages)

 **Custom Terminology**